NamesMT/roo-rocket/README.md

 ## Overview

-**`roo-rocket`**, an extends of `config-rocket`, is a toolkit/engine (and a community webpage coming soon!) that helps you create or install configurable config packs, specfically targeting `Roo Code`:
+**`roo-rocket`**, an extends of `config-rocket`, is a toolkit/engine (and a community webpage coming soon!) that helps you create or install configurable config packs, specfically targeting `Roo Code`.

 In simple words, **`Roo Rocket`** help you easily install `Roo Code` configurations, which can have these features:
   + 🔫 Optimized `Footgun` prompts (system prompt overrides)